 The last big piece of undeveloped land in Issaquah Highlands is what was formerly owned by Microsoft, the large parcel to the west of 9th Ave NE.
 Half of this 47 acres, directly along 9th and Discovery, is owned by Shelter Holdings, LLC.
 In July 2016, they proposed “The High Street Collection”, a large-scale, mixed-use residential development.
 The development diverges from the current land uses entitled to this property.
 Click here for the complete update.

 In 2016, Issaquah’s City Council approved Polygon Home’s Westridge South application to build 72 single family homes immediately west of Swedish Hospital.
 Members of the public worked with the city and Polygon Homes to design a new trail going around the perimeter of the property.
 Homes here will range from 2,200 to 3,550 square feet with three configurations: 2-story, 2-story with daylight basement, and 3-story with “tuck under” garages.
-The model homes could be under construction by early February with homes offered for sale by mid-summer.
+The model home is under construction (June 2017) with pre-sales beginning in June.
 This neighborhood should be finished in the spring of 2018.

 In 2016 the City of Issaquah’s Urban Village Development Commission (UVDC) approved 109 condominium-townhomes to be built on 8.5 acres west of 9th Ave N.E., north of Discovery Drive, in the middle of what once was the Microsoft property.
 There will be new roads and pedestrian through-ways to the West Highlands Park neighborhood.
 The floor plans for these townhomes will be similar to The Brownstones, just completed on Ellis Drive.
 They will be three to four stories, each building comprising two to six units.
 However, the exterior character will be significantly different, with a more contemporary or modern style.
 Polygon expects construction to begin late summer 2017.
 On January 18th the City of Issaquah’s City Council Land and Shore Committee agreed on a recommendation to deny Polygon’s proposal (AB 7215) to add 100 additional residential units to Westridge North as per a transfer of development rights (TDRs) from Park Pointe.
 The proposal goes before the full Council on February 21st, with a Public Hearing.